ionStici/tools/mds/gh/gh-issues.md

 [About Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)

-**GitHub Issues** are a tool used within GitUb repositories to track all types of work - from bugs and enhancements to questions and general tasks.
+**GitHub Issues** are a tool used within GitHub repositories to track all types of work - from bugs and enhancements to questions and general tasks.
 They function like a to-do list but are integrated with your project's codebase.

 **Key Features:**